• About

 Why psychology and the law?

-What is your favorite take-out/delivery spot near your school/campus?
+What is your favorite thing about your current graduate program?

 If you were not in graduate school what would you do?